pellodonastia/EuskIOSApp/README.md

 # License

-NEM iOS Wallet is released under an MIT license.
+Euskcoin iOS Wallet is released under an MIT license.
 See the [LICENSE](./LICENSE) file for more information.